react-navigation/react-navigation.github.io/versioned_docs/version-8.x/stack-navigator.md

 #### `TransitionSpecs`

 - `TransitionIOSSpec` - Exact values from UINavigationController's animation configuration.
+- `FlipIOSSpec` - Configuration for the iOS horizontal flip transition.
 - `FadeInFromBottomAndroidSpec` - Configuration for activity open animation from Android Nougat.
 - `FadeOutToBottomAndroidSpec` - Configuration for activity close animation from Android Nougat.
+- `DialogAndroidSpec` - Configuration for the standard Android dialog transition.
-- `RevealFromBottomAndroidSpec` - Approximate configuration for activity open animation from Android Pie.
+- `RevealFromBottomAndroidSpec` - Configuration for activity open animation from Android Pie.
+- `ScaleFromCenterAndroidSpec` - Configuration for activity open animation from Android 10.
+- `FadeInFromRightAndroidSpec` - Configuration for activity open animation from Android 14 and later.
+- `FadeOutToRightAndroidSpec` - Configuration for activity close animation from Android 14 and later.
+- `BottomSheetSlideInSpec` - Configuration for the Material 3 bottom sheet opening animation.
+- `BottomSheetSlideOutSpec` - Configuration for the Material 3 bottom sheet closing animation.

 Example: